Non-interacting String and Holographic Dark Energy Cosmological Models in f(R) Theory of Gravitation: Model-I

 The plot of $p/\rho$ is shown in figure \ref{Eq:4}.
-We found that $p/\rho =0$ near $ t=0 $ i.e. the universe was dominated by dust matter and as $ t $ increases to the present ($ t\ge0 14 $ Gyrs), $p/\rho$ is negative and $0 \le p/\rho \le -1$ for Saadat \cite{Saadat 2011} type HDE whereas $0 \le p/\rho \le -8$ for Granda and Oliveros \cite{Granda and Oliveros 2008} types HDE.
-In the future ($ t=14 $ Gyrs), $p/\rho$ tends to positive and become greater than 1 i.e. the universe may be dominated by ekpyrotic type \cite{Lehners 2008} of HDE.
-According to SNIa observational data, $-1.67 < p/\rho < -0.62$ \cite{Knop et al. 2003} where as combination of SNIa data, CMB anisotropy and galaxy clustary studies placed the limit $-1.33 < p/\rho < -0.79$ \cite{Tegmark et al. 2004b}.
-It is important to note in this case that the range of $p/\rho$ for Saadat \cite{Saadat 2011} type of HDE is more appropriate to observational data.
+We found that $p/\rho =0$ near $ t=0 $ i.e. the universe was dominated by dust matter, and as $ t $ increases to the present ($ t\ge 14 $ Gyrs), $p/\rho$ is negative and $0 \le p/\rho \le -1$ for Saadat \cite{Saadat2011} type HDE whereas $0 \le p/\rho \le -8$ for Granda and Oliveros \cite{Granda2008} types HDE.
+In the future ($ t=14 $ Gyrs), $p/\rho$ tends to be positive and become greater than 1, i.e., the universe may be dominated by ekpyrotic type \cite{Lehners2008} of HDE.
+According to SNIa observational data, $-1.67 < p/\rho < -0.62$ \cite{Knop2003} whereas combination of SNIa data, CMB anisotropy, and galaxy clusters studies placed the limit $-1.33 < p/\rho < -0.79$ \cite{Tegmark2004b}.
+In this case, it is important to note that the range of $p/\rho$ for Saadat \cite{Saadat2011} type of HDE is more appropriate to observational data.

 The important physical parameters for the given metric: The expansion scalar $(\theta)$ of the model is obtained as